The Measure of Actions

 This is the mystery of divine shaping: God allows storms not to destroy us, but to reveal us.
 Not to break us, but to form us.
 Not to punish us, but to purify our understanding of who He is and who we are in Him.

-If you have walked through a season like Jacob — losing livelihood, losing stability, or even losing a child — you must pause and ask: What is God saying to me in this?
+If you have walked through a season like Job — losing livelihood, losing stability, or even losing a child — you must pause and ask: What is God saying to me in this?
 Pain alone cannot answer that question.
 Crisis alone cannot define your next step.
 You must discern whether leaving a husband or wife is truly the right thing to do, or whether the storm is part of God’s shaping.
 Job’s story teaches us that not every collapse is a sign to run.
 Sometimes God allows the house to shake so that what is unshakable may remain (Hebrews 12:27).

 This is why talking to God is not optional.
 It is essential.
 Without His counsel, we may walk away from something He is shaping.
 Without His voice, we may misinterpret formation as destruction.
 Without His wisdom, we may confuse a testing season with a covenant‑ending one.
 God is just, and everything He allows unfolds according to His virtues.
 Job only understood this when God spoke, and “the Lord restored the fortunes of Job” (Job 42:10) once clarity returned.
+In the end, Job did not make God ashamed; he made God proud.
+I can almost hear the Father’s heart over him: “Well done, My faithful servant.”

 So discern carefully.
 Discern prayerfully.
 Discern with humility.
 Ask God whether the storm is shaping you, shaping your partner, shaping your family — or whether the measure of actions has reached its fullness.
 Only His voice can separate formation from destruction, grief from hardness, and testing from covenant death.